 Install Netbeans on Ubuntu

-We use snap package to install Netbeans IDE on Ubuntu Linux system.
-The latest Ubuntu system have default Snapd installed for application installation.
+We use the snap package to install Netbeans IDE on the Ubuntu Linux system.
+The latest Ubuntu system has default Snapd installed for application installation.
 Open a terminal on your system and run the following command to install Netbeans IDE.

 sudo snap install netbeans --classic